weisberglab/Weisberglab_Utils/README.md

 `./summarize_ti_plasmid.sh > plasmid_type.out`

-## summarize_sketch.sh
+## summarize sketch
+Run BBsketch on raw fastq files.
 For a set of sketches produced by the BBSketch program, this script will report the top hits for all sketches and write the output as a tsv file.

 ## Assembly stat